-With a wide variety of different types and forms of Computerised Maintenance Management System (CMMS) software, the task of choosing the best application for your business needs may seem like a daunting experience.
+Asking the right CMMS questions can be key to making sure you implement the most compatible system for you and your maintenance team.
+With a variety of different types and forms of Computerised Maintenance Management System (CMMS) software, the task of choosing the best application for your business may seem a daunting experience.

 1. Is the Vendor Experienced in Your Industry?

 When purchasing software through a third-party vendor, the first few stages of contact will essentially be to understand your requirements.
 Although this may be a helpful first step, the initial conversation can have its downsides.

 For instance, you’ll more than likely be liaising with an intermediary who may not have the full technical knowledge of the system.
 Finding out more about their experience is essential to decide if they’re going to be a good fit for your maintenance project.

 If they’ve worked in a similar industry before, it’s more than likely that they’ll understand the need for a CMMS in your business.

 2. What Are the Costs?

 It’s important to understand all the costs that come with a CMMS system.
 Costs can range from implementation and licensing, to the costs of adding a new user, future updates, and ongoing support.

 You don’t want to get stuck with any unexpected additional costs, so you need to ensure that pricing is transparent right from the start.
 Ensure that you’re clear on the costs of the set-up and if there’s a refund policy.
 Remember, you can negotiate on a price and ask about discounts based on differences in your requirements.